 Even contemporary reviews pointed out Deluge’s problematic story structure, which like RKO’s Cimarron begins with its best material, after which nothing remotely as exciting happens.
 The mass destruction scenes are over at the nineteen- minute mark, leaving the rest of the movie to a small-scale struggle not unlike a vigilante western, with a fairly clumsy romantic soap opera taking precedence over other issues.
 Tyro Felix Feist doesn’t bring much of anything notable to the film’s direction.
 His dramatic scenes are barely adequate, albeit hampered most by a screenplay lacking in sophistication of any kind.

-The film never tackles larger post-apocalyptic issues, and instead busies itself with a surprising emphasis on the rough time women will have in the post-civilized landscape.
+The film never tackles larger post-apocalyptic issues and instead busies itself with a surprising emphasis on the rough time women will have in the post-civilized landscape.
 Lawlessness is expressed through brutal suggestions of rape and bondage.
 We’re shown the naked limbs of a dead women, still bound by rope and bleeding.
 A similar concentration on rape wouldn’t appear until 1962’s Panic in Year Zero!

 The notion that women immediately become chattel when civilization breaks down extends to later post-apocalyptic fiction, even superior novels by John Wyndham and Ward Moore.
 And it’s true that whole lines of pulp fiction indulged in puerile sexual fantasies of this kind, whether in lost civilizations or outer space.
 This sexist undertow is balanced somewhat by the progressive Claire Arrington character.
 Top-billed Peggy Shannon shows an interesting personality (and really great hair): she remains knowingly independent, whether being propositioned by the thoughtful Martin.
 Claire is also an assertive fighter.
-She doesn’t surrender even when tied up and mauled by the disgusting Jephson, whose shaggy hair reminds this viewer of Gibson Gowland in Von Stroheim’s Greed.
+She doesn’t surrender even when tied up and mauled by the disgusting Jephson, whose shaggy haircut reminds this viewer of Gibson Gowland in Von Stroheim’s Greed.
 Claire is a pretty daring pre-Code heroine.
 Her weapons include a rifle, a knife and a club with a spike driven through one end.
 She strips to her underwear to swim.
 At one point Martin carries her about when she’s apparently topless.
 The Code eliminated even suggestions of such activity.

 As a survivalist hero Sidney Blackmer’s fairly imaginative lawyer doesn’t do too badly either.
 He adjusts to the loss of his family far too easily, but compensates with his leadership skills.
-The rest of humanity boils down to thoroughly rotten male scavengers, and a random bunch of survivors from the city, that seem incapable of rebuilding anything without a strong leader.
+The rest of humanity boils down to packs of thoroughly rotten male scavengers, and a random bunch of survivors from the city that seem incapable of rebuilding anything without a strong leader.
 The nice intro to the new community shows barbers and other service-oriented folk working for free in a share-all spirit.
 Martin’s big contribution is to re-introduce the concept of money, to give relative value to those services.
 It’s what needs to be done, but in a few weeks they’ll likely be back to giving predatory mortgages, and foreclosing on those rickety shacks.
 Disappointingly, the film introduces a black survivor and then uses him for a couple of jokes about how lazy and cowardly he is.